turingschool/front-end-curriculum/lessons/module-4/intro-to-mod4-slides.md

   </section>
   <section>
     <h4>Set Yourself Apart</h4>
-    <p>Mod4 is designed to separate you from the pack of other bootcamp graduates and front-end junior developers.</p>
+    <p>Mod4 is designed to separate you from the pack of other front-end junior developers and progress your own developer personality.</p>
   </section>
   <section>
     <h4>Empower Yourself</h4>
-    <p>Mod4 gives you the tools to build full, professional web apps without the reliance on third-party APIs.</p>
+    <p>Mod4 gives you the tools to build professional web apps without the reliance on third-party APIs.</p>
   </section>
 </section>